Skip to content

 The Mathlingua Language

-Mathlingua is a declarative language designed to precisely and concisely describe statements of mathematical definitions, axioms, theorems, and conjectures, such that anyone familiar with reading and writing mathematical literature can easily learn to read and write Mathlingua text.
+Mathlingua is a declarative language designed to precisely and concisely describe statements of mathematical definitions, axioms, theorems, and conjectures, such that anyone familiar with reading and writing mathematical literature can easily learn to read and write Mathlingua text, and content written in Mathlingua has automated checks such as (but not limited to):

 What does it look like?